floragunncom/search-guard-docs/ldap.md

 # LDAP and Active Directory

+## Installation

-In order to authenticate and authorise a user against an LDAP server like OpenLDAP or ActiveDirectory, download the LDAP enterprise module from Maven Central:
+Download the LDAP enterprise module from Maven Central:

 [LDAP module on Maven central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.floragunn%22%20AND%20a%3A%22dlic-search-guard-authbackend-ldap%22)